Andycar/MachineX_ROM/README.md

 # MachineX_ROM

-MachineX ROM Mark 4.1 (5th of Oct 2017) - 3rd First public release version
+MachineX ROM Mark 4.1 (31st of Oct 2017) - 3rd public release version

 - Patched SecSettings SysScope Status to show status "official" always
-- Added Blue Light Filter in Quick Settings (togglable, only work with machinex kernel ;-)
+- Added Blue Light Filter in Quick Settings (togglable, only work with machinex kernel
 - Added UPSM by patching SecSettings and serives.jar (also 3 Emergency* system apps were added)
 - Fixed Torchlight dialog in SecSettings (torchlight_settings xml)
 - Patched SecSettings to accept any FlipFont (duh... again as in QA1)